 Section 16(a) of the Exchange Act requires the Company's officers and directors, and persons who own more than 10% of a registered class of the Company's equity securities, to file reports of ownership and changes in ownership with the Commission.
 Officers, directors and greater-than-10% stockholders are required by SEC regulations to furnish the Company with copies of all Section 16(a) forms they file.
-Based solely upon a review of Forms 3 and 4 and amendments thereto furnished to the Company during fiscal year 1998 and Forms 5 and amendments thereto furnished to the Company with respect to fiscal year 1998, the Company believes that all Section 16(a) filing requirements applicable to its officers, directors and greater-than-10% stockholders were fulfilled in a timely manner, except for the late filing of a Form 5 by Mrs. Faulkner.
+Based solely upon a review of Forms 3 and 4 and amendments thereto furnished to the Company during fiscal year 1998 and Forms 5 and amendments thereto furnished to the Company with respect to fiscal year 1998, the Company believes that all Section 16(a) filing requirements applicable to its officers, directors and greater-than-10% stockholders were fulfilled in a timely manner.